rhagarty/techxchange-instanton-lab/README.md

 As a visual test, do not click or refresh either application running in the browser for over 30 seconds.
 This will cause the knative service to stop the associated pod.

-Use the `kubeclt get pods` command to verify that both application pods are no longer running.
+Use the `kubectl get pods` command to verify that both application pods are no longer running.

 Now, one application at a time, click the refresh button on the application page to see how long it takes to refresh the content.